LauraAlspaugh/fs-journal/journal/02/questions.md

 02. What is the definition of a function?

-    > | it is a subprogram design to perform a certain task.
+    > | it is a subprogram designed to perform a certain task.
 Functions return something, and if not return value is assigned, it will say undefined.
 Functions are executed when they are called.  |

 03. What are the `SOLID` principles?